INQUIRE NOW APPLY NOW

 Please refer to the housing page.
 Roommates are randomly assigned.
 If you would like to specify a roommate, please contact Nichole.Hathaway@uvm.edu with your request.

 You may bring a cell phone, but it is not required.
+Cell phones are to be silenced and put away while in class.

 The residence hall is equipped with free laundry facilities, but students need to provide their own detergent.